 - No need for multiple visits for filling/expansion

-- Smaller breast size for patients desiring reduction in breast size
+- Smaller breast size for patients desiring a reduction in breast size

-While these advantages may be true for some cases, there are still many potential drawbacks that should be considered when choosing a final reconstructive plan:
+While these advantages may be true in some cases, there are still many potential drawbacks that should be considered when choosing a final reconstructive plan:

 Smaller breast size